DonnieData/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Performing ETL and Analysis on Amazon Product Reviews to determine bias of favorable reviews.
+Performing ETL and Analysis on Amazon Product Reviews to determine bias of favorable VINE reviews.